MeteoSwiss/realtime_pollen_calibration/README.md

 ```

 If you run `pre-commit` without installing it before (line above), it will fail and the only way to recover it, is to do a forced reinstallation (`conda install --force-reinstall pre-commit`).
 You can also just run pre-commit selectively, whenever you want by typing (`pre-commit run --all-files`).
-Note that mypy and pylint take a bit of time, so it is really
-up to you, if you want to use pre-commit locally or not.
-In any case, after running pytest, you can commit and the linters will run at the latest on the GitHub actions server, when you push your changes to the main branch.
+We recommend to commit after pytest and pre-commit are successful.
+After pushing to the main branch (or into a branch with a PR to the main branch), the linters will run on the GitHub actions server.
 Note that pytest is currently not invoked by pre-commit, so it will not run automatically.
 Automated testing can be set up with GitHub Actions or be implemented in a Jenkins pipeline (template for a plan available in `jenkins/`.
 See the next section for more details.

-## Development tools  THIS CHATPER NEEDS TO BE ADAPTED
+## Development tools

 As this package was created with the SEN Python blueprint, it comes with a stack of development tools, which are described in more detail on
 (<https://meteoswiss-apn.github.io/mch-python-blueprint/>).
 Here, we give a brief overview on what is implemented.